OpenScienceDataRepo/Brain_AWG/Mitochondria/OSD-514/RNA_Seq/README.md

 Just rounding the “Unnormalized Counts” CSV throws away the information RSEM provides.
 It biases low counts, meaning small fractional differences can flip to 0 or 1 after rounding, distorting dispersion and p-values.
 It also breaks length-aware normalization since tximport+DESeq2 can properly correct for gene length and library size.

-Because of this, the 24 raw count results were downloaded for each sample in each condition (saved into the path OSD-514 > RNA-Seq > RawCounts) and collapsed into one matrix manually using the Collapsed_Counts.r code in this folder.
+Because of this, the 24 raw count results were downloaded for each sample in each condition (saved into the path OSD-514 > RNA-Seq > RawCounts) and collapsed into one matrix manually using the [Collapsed_Counts.r](Mitochondria/OSD-514/RNA_Seq/COLLAPSED_COUNTS.r) code in this folder.

 # QC & Downstream Analysis
 From here, we ran two different paths of downstream analysis:
 1. **General:** Tests what changes with condition (ignoring sex)
-2. **Sex-Stratified:** Tests what changes with condition (after accounting for sex differences)?
+2. **Sex-Stratified:** Tests what changes with condition (after accounting for sex differences)

 ## 01. General Pathway
 The script for the full pathway can be found here.